 bsub < runscript.sh

-runscript.sh file will then be run on the first available compute node that fits the resources requested on the command line, which supersedes anything inside the script file.
-And in the third example, the
+runscript.sh file will then be run on the first available compute node that fits the resource requirements listed on the command line, which supersedes any

-In general, the script is composed of 3 parts.
+In general, a script is composed of three parts.

-#!/bin/bashline allows the script to be run as a bash script
+#!/bin/bashline allows the script to be run as a bash shell script

-#BSUBlines are technically bash comments, but they set various parameters for the LSF scheduler
+#BSUBlines are technically (bash shell) comments, but they set various parameters for the LSF scheduler